beProsto/c-init/README.md

 Finally, it should (somewhat) look like this:
 ```
-c-init xam  # will create a C++ application project compiled with make
+cpp-init xam  # will create a C++ application project compiled with make
-c-init clc  # will create a C library project compiled with CMake
+cpp-init clc  # will create a C library project compiled with CMake
 ...
 ```